sunpech/sunpech.github.io/_posts/2015-06-19-lastpass-password-manager.md

 tags:
 - Technology
 - Guide
-modified_time: '2015-06-19T09:00:04.552-05:00'
+modified_time: '2015-06-19T09:00:00.000-05:00'
 thumbnail: /public/images/blog/tn_lastpass_logo.jpg
 image: /public/images/blog/lastpass_logo.jpg
-description: Why you should use a password manager such as LastPass.
+description: I cover why you should use a password manager such as LastPass and how to improve the security behind it even further.
 ---

 Earlier this week news broke that [LastPass](http://www.lastpass.com) had been hacked.
 They released a blog post: [LastPass Security Notice](https://blog.lastpass.com/2015/06/lastpass-security-notice.html/).

-**I still believe that LastPass is a good service.**
+**I still believe that LastPass is a great service.**

-Despite not even getting an email right away from LastPass, I believe in them.
+I don't hold it against them for not getting an email right away.
 I found out about the issue from social media-- basically word-of-mouth.
 Which to be honest, I'm fine with.
+I'm just glad that when there is a problem that Internet people bring it up and share it right away.
+The only minus is that there can be some misinformation and panic that goes with it.

-I do like how LastPass is very forthcoming with any issues they have.
+I like how LastPass is very upfront with any issues they have.
 This is the way security should be.

+You should only be worried about your account if the LastPass master password is also the same password you use on another site-- *which you shouldn't be doing in the first place.*

 ![LastPass Logo](/public/images/blog/lastpass_logo.jpg)

-You should only be concerned if the master password for LastPass is also the same password you use on another site-- *which you shouldn't be doing in the first place.*

 ## The Idea Behind a Password Manager